NagarjunaMN/EJS-Crud/ReadMe.md

-###Project Working steps
+# Project Working Steps

-##After connecting template engines
+## After connecting template engines

 1. First make sure that mongo db connected
-2. Next steps is we need to create a database schema in model
+2. Next step is we need to create a database schema in model
     a. open usermodel
-    b. design the db schema (ehich incluedes field names of table and data type) ex : user -> fieldname = data type name = string
+    b. design the db schema (which includes field names of table and data type)
+    ex: user -> fieldname = data type name = string
     email = string
     mobile = string
-    age = Number
+    age = number
     you can continue the fields depend on requirement now we will consider only these 4 fields